Omoze5/Facial-Expression-Detection/README.md

 # Project Overview: Facial Expression Detection Model
-This project is an image classificaion problem which focuses on building a model to detect facial expressions using CNN in deep learning techniques.The dataset for this project was gotten from kaggle which contained 7 labeled facial expression images like anger, disgust,happy, sad,neutral, fear and surprise.
+This project is an image classificaion problem which focuses on building a model to detect facial expressions using CNN in deep learning techniques.The dataset for this project was gotten from kaggle which contained 7 labeled facial expression images such as anger, disgust,happy, sad,neutral, fear and surprise.
 The key steps involved in the project are as follows:

 ### Libraries and Packages: